RogerLuo-Code/coding-practice/docs/lc-solutions/lc0300-0399/lc0323-number-of-connected-components-in-an-undirected-graph.md

 ### Approach 2 - DFS/BFS

 The problem can also be solved using either BFS or DFS.
-Start from one node and traverse the sub-graph (connected components) using either BFS or DFS and mark nodes visited.
+Start from a vertex and traverse the sub-graph (connected components) using either BFS or DFS and mark nodes visited.
 For the next node not visited, traverse and mark visited again.
 In the meantime, increase count by 1 since it doesn't belong to previous connected components.

 === "Python - DFS"
     ```python